lidongxiu0/lidongxiu0.github.io/Net/ResNet_to_VoxDRN.md

 ## ResNet

-This part will be update recently.
+This part will be update.

 ## Dilated Residual Network (DRN)

-This part will be update recently, too.
+This part will be update, too.

 ## Voxelwise Dilated Residual Network (VoxDRN)

-This part will also be update recently.
+This part will also be update.

 ## Bayesian VoxDRN [4-0]

-### This part will be update recently.

 ### 网络结构